 Tomorrow, Business for Inclusive Growth and finance tools developed by Grantham Institute and ILO.
 At the government level (national/subnational) a number of organisations have looked a ways to develop just transition indicators, even if to date these efforts remain more limited.
 This includes work conducted by IISD in Canada, from the EU Just Transition Research Centre (JRC) on indicators to measure socio-economic vulnerability to decarbonisation in EU regions, work from UNDP on just transition integration in NDCs and LTS and other work conducted at the EU territorial level from WWF to name a few.
 It can reasonably be expected that consultancies will increasingly also look at ways to monitor just transition progress.
 Terms of Reference Composition and role of the working group The working group will be open to participants working on the topic of just transition and particularly on how to measure just transition integration and how this can support corporate action.
 It will also include a diverse range of stakeholders representing well the tripartite+ nature of just transition.
-This may include the following organisations: ILO, IOE, ITUC, UN Global Compact, UNDP, IISD, WRI, Wuppertal Institute, IHRB, Grantham Institute, BSR, Council for Inclusive Capitalism, CA100+, We Mean Business Coalition, SEI, WWF, UNFCCC, OECD, EU JRC, GIZ, B team, experts from Scotland just transition commission, experts from New Zealand just transition unit, organisations part of the EU just transition alliance.
-Deliverables The main expected deliverable is a guidance document/report in 2024 with case studies on how to assess the credibility of company just transition plans.
+This includes individuals from the following organisations: IISD, LSE Grantham Institute, Rights Colab, WWF, NRGI, We Mean Business Coalition, South Africa Presidential Climate Commission, the B Team, Business and Human Rights Resource Centre (BHRRC), Climate Strategies, Shift, UNEP Finance Initiative, ILO, FTQ, UNDP, Institute for Integrated Energy Systems, UCSB 2035 initiative, and IHRB amongst others.
+All members are participating as individual experts and do not necessarily engage with the point of view of their organisation.
+Deliverables The main expected deliverable is a guidance document/report in 2025 with case studies on how to assess the credibility of company just transition plans.
 This guidance document can also support ongoing discussions as part of the UN High-Level Expert Group and UNFCCC just transition work programme initiated at COP28.
 Depending on capacity, partners may also develop other research products (briefs, op-eds, capacity building toolkits) focused on specific aspects of just transition or to support just transition integration at a company, sectoral or regional/national/sub-national level.
 Decision making The working group will be composed of both a core group and contributing partners.
 The core group will be responsible for the implementation of the workplan of the group and leading the drafting of the report.
 In turn, contributing partners will be responsible for attending meetings, providing inputs/suggestions and edits to the final report.
 They will also be able to support the wider dissemination of findings from the work in their respective networks.
-Meeting and duration - One meeting every month or two of 90 minutes starting late November 2023 - Two in person meetings, for example one at COP28 and one in 2024 - The working group is planned until 2025 with an extension if necessary
+Meeting and duration - One meeting every two months of 90 minutes starting late November 2023 - The working group is planned until 2025 with an extension if necessary